About Hindmarsh Falls

 Hindmarsh Falls was an attractive series of cascades and pools before culminating in a 20-25m drop easily viewable from a lookout at the end of a short track.

-As you can see from the photo below, there was a bit of color to this falls thanks to the underlying algae providing some greens and yellows to the scene.
+As you can see from the photo below, there was a bit of colour to this falls thanks to the underlying algae providing some greens and yellows to the scene.

-In fact, of all the waterfalls we’ve seen in the state of South Australia, Julie was partial to this one based on the color alone.
+In fact, of all the waterfalls we’ve seen in the state of South Australia, Julie was partial to this one based on the colour alone.

 Walking to Hindmarsh Falls